voxcraft/voxcraft-sim/README.md

 Learn more about the voxcraft project, and how to build simulated designs using soft robot blocks, please refer to: https://voxcraft.github.io/

+# Reference material

+Tag definitions used in the vxa files can be found in the [read the docs](https://gpuvoxels.readthedocs.io/en/docs/vxa-vxd/tags.html).

+Although this project uses xml, the [JSON format reference](https://github.com/jonhiller/Voxelyze/wiki/Voxelyze-JSON-format) from the the Voxelyze project can be useful.

 # Installation

 ## On DeepGreen